-Messier 54 is very easy to find as it lies near Ascella, Zeta Sagittarii, the third brightest star in Sagittarius and one of the stars that form the celestial Teapot.
-The cluster is positioned 0.5 degrees south and 1.5 degrees west of the star.
+The cluster is very easy to find as it lies near Ascella, Zeta Sagittarii, the third brightest star in Sagittarius and one of the stars that form the celestial Teapot.
+M54 is positioned 0.5 degrees south and 1.5 degrees west of the star.

 While M54 is easy to locate, even large amateur telescopes cannot resolve it into individual stars, and binoculars and small telescopes reveal only a round, hazy patch of light.
 The best time of year to observe the cluster is during the months of June, July and August, but it never rises high above horizon for northern observers.